 - Inside a Layer Cake or Entremet.

 - Used to decorate cakes and pastries - or any other ways you would use a buttercream or frosting.
+I used this recipe as a topping for Chocolate Financiers for example.

 - This chocolate cremeux recipe will also make a delicious dessert on its own, served in a cup with some whipped cream or some poached fruits like Stewed Pears.